In general, there is an increasing tendency for foundations and funders to support Open Access.

 Some foundations and funders also provide the opportunity to cover the publication costs (article processing charge) to Golden Open Access.
 Others subscribe to "The Green Route", where the possibility of self-archiving/parallel publication exists.

-Plan S is an initiative from a group of European research foundations aimed at promoting free access to research articles.
-A grant from a Plan S funder requires that all scientific publications be published with free access and without embargo.
+Plan S is an initiative from a group of research funds aimed at promoting free access to research articles.
+A grant from a Plan S funder requires that all scientific publications be published Open Access without embargo.

-Journal Checker Tool can be used to find journals that can fulfill the Open Access demands which Plan S require.
-Remember to read the “What options do I have?” section to see, if the journal can comply with Plan S and how.
+The Journal Checker Tool can be used to find journals that meets the Open Access requirements set by Plan S. Remember to read the "What options do I have?" section to see if the journal can meet the requirements and how.

 If foundations and funders have a requirement for Open Access publication, and if they are published within the framework of Green Open Access, it is generally the case that funders will allow a certain embargo period.
 An embargo period from when the article is published and when the published article is freely available to the public.